 Yes, we are a part of an etiquette club.

 We use Etiquette Intermediate from the Etiquette Factory as the basis for our classes.
-This resource, geared toward kids in 4th grade and above, contains 125 short lessons designed to teach proper manners and various social skills.
+It contains 125 brief lessons, each designed to teach proper manners and various social skills.

 Two elements that made the lessons effective were definitely role-playing and relevancy.

 We spent a lot of our time acting out various scenarios, showing both positive and negative ways of communicating.
-There was quite a bit of laughing!
-Because the lessons were interactive, the kids were engaged and they definitely grasped the material.
+Because the lessons were interactive, the kids were engaged, which helped them grasp the material.

-Also, I worked hard to show them how they would use everything in a real life situation.
-Kids love knowing why they are learning something and how they will use it in the future.
+I also worked hard to show them how they would use everything in a real-life situation.
+Teens love knowing why they are learning something and how they will use it in the future.

 Communication works for those who work at it. ~John Powell

-Many teens don’t know how to correctly enter an existing conversation.
+Many teens don’t know how to enter an existing conversation correctly.
 They either barge right into the conversation or stand uncomfortably to the side.